top of page

 It's quick and easy to donate online.

 MalongaFest is our free annual Festival celebrating the legacy of Fua Dia Kongo founder, Ta Malonga Casquelourd, and the broader legacy of African cultural excellence in the Bay Area.
 Events take place throughout the month of June, with a huge extravaganza.
-Save the dates: June 22, 2024, 12-6pm
+Save the dates: Stay Tuned for 2025 dates!

-Kongo Saturdays at the Malonga Center has been our weekly ritual in Oakland since the late 1970s, and continues to be a sacred space for that cultivates healing, community building and connection through traditional dance and drum classes..
-Weekly classes:
+Kongo Saturdays - Drum & Dance has been our weekly ritual in Oakland since the late 1970s, and continues to be a sacred space for that cultivates healing, community building and connection through traditional dance and drum classes..
+Weekly classes are currently held at East Oakland Youth Development Center (EOYDC).
+8200 International Blvd, OAK 94621

-Embrace Kongo is our first inaugural trip to the Republic of Congo, July 18-28, 2024.
+Embrace Kongo is our first inaugural trip to the Republic of Congo, July 25-Aug 3, 2025.
 This is the first cultural immersion trip to the Republic of Congo in the organization's history.
 The traveling delegation will include alumni of Fua's performing company, as well as members of the greater Malonga Center community.

 bottom of page